NordicPlayground/thingy52-mesh-provisioning-demo/README.md

 - Output OOB: uses NRF_MESH_PROV_OOB_OUTPUT_ACTION_BLINK for OOB authentication, the Thingy blinks from 1 to 5 times when provisioning

 - Static OOB: uses NRF_MESH_PROV_OOB_STATIC_TYPE_SUPPORTED for OOB authentication, the data is hardcoded on Thingy firmware, which is 0x888888888888888888888888 (32 digit 8) it can be modified in light_switch_example_common.h

+### ENOCEAN Feature
+This Enocean branch added support for energy harvesting ENOCEAN switch (PTM215B).
+This combine the Enocean example we have in the SDK to the Thingy Mesh Provisioning firmware.
+It basically acts as a translator to send a mesh packet when receiving an advertising packet sent from the Enocean switch.
+In this case when pressing the switch on the Enocean it act the same as when the button on the thingy pressed.
+A small difference is that there is two button on the Enocean switch, one for ON and one for OFF compare to toggle ON/OFF as of the thingy button.
+Each thingy can handle 2 Enocean switch, and there is no limit on how many Thingy can pair to an Enocean (must be in one Enocean provision/pair).
+But it's suggested not to have too many thingys to be translators to avoid unneccesary traffic.

+### Provision the ENOCEAN switch
+The switch needs to be provision/pair (not mesh provision) before the advertising packets can be decrypted.
+To pair, follow the same instruction as in the Enocean example in nRFMesh SDK.
+- Press and hold the selected button for more than 7 seconds before releasing it.
+- Press the selected button quickly (hold for less than 2 seconds).
+- Press and hold the selected button again for more than 7 seconds before releasing it.
+After pairing success, the LED on the Thingy will lid for 500ms.

 ### Requirements
 - Nordic nRF5x-DK or Segger J-Link debugger